-Gabala city is located 225 km from Baku.
+Gabala city is located 225 km away from Baku.
 The region is generally bordered by Dagestan Autonomous Republic from the north, Guba region from the north-east, Ismayilli region from the east, Goychay and Agdash regions from the south and Sheki and Oghuz regions from the west.
 Gabala City is the most important tourism region in the country combining hotels, international airport, recreation centers, Congress Center and other important infrastructures.
 City’s tourism potential includes recreational activities, business meetings, cultural tourism, sports tourism and other entertainment activities

 Gabala, the city that hosts most of the tourists of the country, has been the capital of Caucasian Albania for 800 years.
 The ruins of the ancient city of Gabala are considered as Chukhurkabala (Chukhur Gabala) surrounded by two fortress walls located 2 km from the present Gabala city.
 Gabala was mentioned as “Kabalaka” in Pliny’s historical writings and as “Khabala” in Ptolemy’s works.
 During excavations which show that the city of Gabala belonged to the ancient period, it was revealed that the bottom layer of the city was belonging to 3rd millenium BC